Mickey Simpson: Career

-Modern viewers may remember Simpson as Rocky Duggan in the Three Stooges film Gents in a Jam.
-Simpson played a memorable wrestler dubbed "the strongest man in the world."
+Simpson appeared as Rocky Duggan in the Three Stooges film Gents in a Jam in which he played a wrestler dubbed "the strongest man in the world."
 He even offered to tear a telephone book in half for the Stooges, who were hiding his unclothed wife (Dani Sue Nolan).

 Later career and death

 Simpson worked, primarily in lesser roles, until his late 50s.
 He died from heart failure in Northridge, California on September 23, 1985, at the age of 71.
-He was buried at Forest Lawn, Hollywood Hills Cemetery in Los Angeles.